harshagarwal94/Engineering-Chemistry/README.md

 Industrial and Conducting polymers: Introduction to PolymersClassification.
 Types of Polymerization (Chain & Step growth); Properties and engineering applications of BS, PVC, PMMA, PET, Teflon and Bakelite.
 Compression, injection, extrusion, Transfer moulding methods of plastics.
 Fiber reinforced composites - Properties and applications in automobiles and aerospace.
 Second Law of thermodynamics and entropy in recycling of plastics like PMMA.
 Introduction to metallic conductors.
 Conducting polymers: Polyacetylene and Polyaniline - Mechanism of Conduction, doping, Electrical characterization, applications of conducting polymers in semiconductor field.

-#These are great Material to provide free education to the community by me.
+### These are great Material to provide free education to the community by me under an open source license.